svt-ivanov/jobs_board/README.md

 The application utilizes the Laravel 4.2 framework.

 ## Description:
 This project is a very general Laravel code sample.
+The mailing is event based.
+Part of the main domain logic is transferred into repository.
+PHPUnit tests are employeed for testing the repository.

 ## Requirements:
     + PHP >= 5.4